yonatanmk/filcklist/README.md

 * Edit Devise default flash messages "Invalid Email or password."
   * Add "Bye!
 Your account has been successfully cancelled.
 We hope to see you again soon." message when you sign out
 * Devise Forms CSS: sign up, sign in, edit account
+* Factory Girl in controller tests
+* remove unnecessary FactoryGirl and test